With stricken cruise ship, Japan draws criticism over coronavirus response

 “Quarantine on ship may be increasing risk of infection and creating a barrier to accessing medical care,” said Esther Chernak, an associate clinical professor and director of the Center for Public Health Readiness and Communication at Drexel University in Philadelphia.

-A Kyodo news agency poll over the weekend said 53 percent of respondents weren’t happy with how Abe had handled the situation.
+A Kyodo news agency poll on the weekend said 53 percent of respondents weren’t happy with how Abe handled the situation.

 “The Diamond Princess has proved a bit of a blind spot for us,” a lawmaker from Abe’s ruling party told Reuters, speaking on condition of anonymity because of the sensitivity of the matter.
 “But beyond that, there isn’t a big problem for Japan with the coronavirus.”